cirquit/hfo-genetic-server/README.md

     * calculate everything needed for gnuplot
     * Rerun simulation with seed
     * Rerun simulation based on log-files (this won't work because every logs after the first run are broken (?))
+  * Create examples for every encoding possible on LOW/HIGH Feature space.
+It's easier to understand and run examples than read a pdf

 ## Info for the future: